in2code-de/powermail/Documentation/Readme.md

 ## What does powermail do?

-Powermail is a powerful and – in addition – a very easy mailform extension with a wide range of tools and features for editors, admins and developers.
+Powermail is a powerful and a very easy mailform extension with a wide range of tools and features for editors, admins and developers.
 Define your form in the backend with a few clicks and look at the final output in the frontend.